hepplerj/Dissertation/ch2.dissertation.Heppler.md

 the postwar West include @shragge1994federalcity, 333--361;
 @clayton1967coldwar, 449--473.
 See also @lotchin1992fortress and @lotchin2003badcity.]

-San Jose lay at the center of northern California's population boom (see figure).
+San Jose lay at the center of northern California's population boom.
 A rural farming community of 68,457 in 1940, San Jose would be among the top ten largest metropolitan areas in the nation by the end of the century.
 By the 1960s the town's population numbered 204,196, and doubled by 1970 to 445,779.^[U.S. Bureau of the Census, *1960 Census*, Santa Clara County,